 Symptoms and Signs of Acute Transverse Myelitis

-Pain in the neck, back, or head may occur.
+Symptoms of acute transverse myelitis may include pain in the neck, back, or head.
 A bandlike tightness around the chest or abdomen, weakness, tingling, numbness of the feet and legs, and difficulty voiding develop over hours to a few days.
 Deficits may progress over several more days to a complete transverse sensorimotor myelopathy, causing paraplegia, loss of sensation below the lesion, urinary retention, and fecal incontinence.
 Occasionally, position and vibration sensation are spared, at least initially.

 Diagnosis requires MRI and CSF analysis.
-MRI typically shows cord swelling if transverse myelitis is present and can help exclude other treatable causes of spinal cord dysfunction (eg, spinal cord compression).
+MRI typically shows cord swelling if transverse myelitis is present and can help exclude other treatable causes of spinal cord dysfunction (eg, spinal cord compression Spinal Cord Compression Various lesions can compress the spinal cord, causing segmental sensory, motor, reflex, and sphincter deficits.
+Diagnosis is by MRI.
+Treatment is directed at relieving compression.
+(See also... read more ).
 CSF usually contains monocytes, protein content is slightly increased, and IgG index is elevated (normal, ≤ 0.85).

 Brain MRI is done; multiple sclerosis develops in 50% of patients who have multiple periventricular T2 bright lesions and in 5% who do not have them.

 In idiopathic cases, high-dose corticosteroids are often given and sometimes followed by plasma exchange because the cause may be autoimmune.
 Efficacy of such a regimen is uncertain.

-Treat the cause if identified, and, if no cause is evident, consider corticosteroids and plasma exchange.
+Treat the cause if identified, and if no cause is evident, consider corticosteroids and plasma exchange.